“The hum of bees is the voice of the garden.“

 Social Posts of the Month #MySuttonsJourney

 We like to feature our gardening community in our monthly newsletter and reflect on some of the social posts you have shared with us every month.
-This month’s gardening antiques included harvesting radishes, discovering new seeds, a bee in a foxglove, bundles of perennials and peachy dalmations!
+This month’s gardening antiques included heritage carrots on the dinner menu, some picking of cobra beans, garden projects for the summer holiday are being planned, indoor sweet pea arrangements are in full swing and a little gardener is as happy as can be!

 Below are our top 5 social posts of the previous month and if you would like the chance to be featured in next month’s newsletter, simply tag us and use the hashtag #MySuttonsJourney.